Vegan Swaps

 • A spoonful into risotto off the heat.
 It won't go stringy, but it brings the salt-and-savor that makes risotto taste finished.

-What it won't do is melt into a stretchy blanket.
-It's a finishing cheese, not a melting one.
 If you need melt, that's a different swap, and you'll find the rest of them in our vegan swaps section.

 Storing it